UWPCE-PythonCert/PythonCertDevel/source/references/learning.rst

 * **Python 101**
   (http://www.blog.pythonlibrary.org/2014/06/03/python-101-book-published-today/)
   Available as a reasonably priced ebook.
-This is a new one from a popular Blogger about Python.
+This is a new one from a popular blogger about Python.
 Lots of practical examples.
-Also avaiable as a Kindle book: http://www.amazon.com/Python-101-Michael-Driscoll-ebook/dp/B00KQTFHNK
+Also available as a Kindle book: http://www.amazon.com/Python-101-Michael-Driscoll-ebook/dp/B00KQTFHNK

 Python Tutor
 ............

-Python Tutor is a really nifty site that lets you write and run python code, and visualize what is going on as it runs.
+Python Tutor is a really nifty site that lets you write and run Python code, and visualize what is going on as it runs.
 Really gives you idea what is going on under the hood, with the stack, etc.

 http://pythontutor.com/